-4.4 Paraburdoo
+4.3 Paraburdoo

-Paraburdoo is a new, modern mode S, enroute SSR only radar in a remote region in Western Australia.
-It was installed just a few years ago in response to dramatic traffic growth in the region.
+4.3.1 Paraburdoo is a new, modern mode S, enroute SSR only radar in a remote region in Western Australia.
+It was installed just a few years ago in response to dramatic traffic growth in the region - and before ADS-B equipage for aircraft in the area was either widespread or mandatory.
 Because of the urgent need at the time, this radar is a containerized "transportable" radar.

-ADS-B from a network of ADS-B ground stations will provide adequate surveillance into the future in this region since the traffic of concern is primarily IFR and hence will be captured by the ADS-B mandate.
-The overall ADS-B fitment rate of flights is already 80%.
+4.3.2 ADS-B from a network of ADS-B ground stations will provide adequate surveillance into the future in this region since the traffic of concern is primarily IFR and hence will be captured by the ADS-B mandate.
+The overall ADS-B fitment rate of flights is already 85%.

-An ADS-B receiver system will be installed at Paraburdoo this year.
-It is planned to decommission this radar site sometime in 2017 after the ADS-B IFR mandate takes effect and after the radar maintenance contract expires.
+4.3.3 An ADS-B receiver system was installed at Paraburdoo earlier this year.
+It is planned to decommission this radar site sometime in 2017 after the ADS-B IFR mandate takes effect.

-This transportable radar will be retained, and possibly used in locations where VFR traffic surveillance is required.
+4.3.4 This transportable radar will be retained, and possibly used in locations where VFR traffic surveillance is required.
+The first re-deployment of this radar is likely to be at Perth (see above in 4.2).